-Frank Peterson joined the Navy as an electronics technician in 1952.
-Motivated by the story of Jesse Brown, the Army aviator who was shot down and killed over North Korea, Peterson applied for and was accepted into the Naval Aviation Cadet Corps.
-In 1952 Peterson completed his training with the Corps and was commissioned as a second lieutenant in the Marine Corps.
+Frank Petersen joined the Navy as an electronics technician in 1952.
+Motivated by the story of Jesse Brown, the first African American naval aviator who was shot down and killed over North Korea, Petersen applied for and was accepted into the Naval Aviation Cadet Corps.
+In 1952 Petersen completed his training with the Corps and was commissioned as a second lieutenant in the Marine Corps.
 He became the first black pilot in the Marine Corps.

 Henry E. Dabbs, Black Brass: Black Generals and Admirals in the Armed